Join the Largest Ostomy Community

 Laurie

-My surgeon told me if I ever wear my hernia belt , then I have to use only the flat ...not convex .
-When I run or know I'll be doing aerobics- I change my appliance to the flat ...
+My surgeon told me if I ever wear my hernia belt, then I have to use only the flat... not convex.
+When I run or know I'll be doing aerobics, I change my appliance to the flat...

-butttt, I leak without my convex .
-I suck up my discomfort of my stupid hernia until I decide if I want surgery to fix it .
-As long as my ileostomy still works , I'm leaving my new hernia be .
-Everyone is different though , if your surgeon has seen it and says you're ok ...then ?
+butttt, I leak without my convex.
+I suck up my discomfort of my stupid hernia until I decide if I want surgery to fix it.
+As long as my ileostomy still works, I'm leaving my new hernia be.
+Everyone is different though, if your surgeon has seen it and says you're ok... then?

-Hi Old Bud, What you describe sounds like a prolapse.
+Hi Old Bud, what you describe sounds like a prolapse.
 Mine started the same, maybe an inch or so protruding.
 I was able to push it back in and it only happened just before my stoma would become active, then it would go back to normal.
-Eventually though it came out several inches, five to six maybe, and was filling my pouch.
-My output stopped completely and it was a trip to emerg.
+Eventually though, it came out several inches, five to six maybe, and was filling my pouch.
+My output stopped completely and it was a trip to the ER.
 I was terrified!
-They managed to get it back inside me without surgery but I had to put be under twice.
-I'm told there is no guarantee that it won't happen again but it has been behaving itself for almost two months now.
+They managed to get it back inside me without surgery, but I had to be put under twice.
+I'm told there is no guarantee that it won't happen again, but it has been behaving itself for almost two months now.
 I am waiting for surgery for a loop ileostomy which in my case is supposed to lessen the chances of it happening again, mainly because they think mine happened because of the pressure that builds from having to take large amounts of laxatives.
 Your case is very different as you already have an ileostomy and laxatives don't come into it.
 I'm wondering if it's your hernia that is causing it.
 Anyway, you should talk to your surgeon or ostomy nurse about things you can do if it prolapses again or prolapses a lot more than it already has.
-If the prolapse gets too bad it does require surgery, something you sure want to avoid.
+If the prolapse gets too bad, it does require surgery, something you sure want to avoid.
 Just a couple of tricks I have learned if it starts to prolapse, lie flat and apply an ice pack (put the ice in a plastic bag and then a pillowcase so it's not directly on your stoma).
-You will need to remove your appliance unless it's a two piece, then just the pouch itself.
-You can also put white sugar (yes sugar) on your stoma while staying flat.
+You will need to remove your appliance unless it's a two-piece, then just the pouch itself.
+You can also put white sugar (yes, sugar) on your stoma while staying flat.
 Put a towel under yourself as it's pretty messy.
 These things will only work if it hasn't prolapsed too far, so you really need to keep your eye on it.
 Good luck and I would be interested to know how things continue for you.

 Best wishes,